TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - **Step 3: Supervisor selection**
   - The wizard shall require selecting a supervisor before proceeding.
   - On entering Step 3, keyboard focus shall move to the supervisor selection control.
+  - On entering Step 3, if the current requester has a prior purchase history, the supervisor selection shall default to the approver from that requester's latest prior purchase.
+  - If the current requester has no prior purchases, no default supervisor shall be selected.
   - Attempting to proceed without selecting a supervisor shall show a notification:
     - "Please select a supervisor"

+- The purchase wizard shall resolve default delivery address and default supervisor through presenter/service logic rather than direct view-level access to purchase data.
+- The presenter boundary shall provide optional lookups for the current requester's default delivery address and default supervisor.

 - **Step 4: Review & Submit**
   - Entering the review step shall emit an assistive notification whose text contains "Order Summary".